LSEG-API-Samples/Article.RTSDK.Java.MavenHowTo/README.md

 Please see more detail on the [Maven Quick Start page](https://maven.apache.org/guides/getting-started/) for a full explanation of the POM essentials elements.

 You can specify the following EMA Java application dependencies in the Maven pom.xml file.
-The EMA Java is the message-level API built on top of the ETA Java (Transport API), so the application needs ETA libraries too.
+The EMA Java is the message-level API built on top of the ETA Java (Transport API), the Maven can automatic pull all dependency artifacts within Maven central for the application.

 Please notice that I use the  [Maven variables](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#project-interpolation-and-variables) ```<rtsdk.version>3.6.1.0</rtsdk.version>``` to set the library version in a single place in the pom.xml file.